 Hello Lionhearts families,

-We are, at this time, planning to start Tuesday night practices on August 11.
-We are aware that opportunities for racing will be limited but we are hopeful that some will be available.
-We are implementing a number of safety protocols including small groups, distancing, and many other steps recommended by health officials.
+We are, at this time, planning to start Tuesday night practices on August 3.
+We are hopeful that we will have more opportunities for racing this season.
+We will be continuing with safety protocols including small groups, distancing, and many other steps recommended by health officials.

 Be assured that the safety of our riders and coaches is of the utmost importance.
 Your Lionhearts Advisory Board has been closely monitoring government regulations and we have adapted our programs accordingly.
 While we can not remove the risk, we can do our best to reduce it and follow best practices.
 Please understand that we will likely have to make changes as we get closer to the start of our season but we plan to continue forward with our junior cycling program.